-Forgetting the tax incentives, the low cost per mile in an electric car is the reason many drivers go electric.
+There’s more good news, the low cost per mile in an electric car is the reason many drivers go electric.
 If you are powering your EV at home with an overnight tariff, your true costs could be close to 1p/mile.
-Intrigued?
 Take a look at the articles below for more information:

 - Charging top tips: How to fill your car for even less

 - Overnight charging: The best home energy tariffs for an EV driver

 Your employer gains too